 STANDARD STATIONERY STORES, Appellant, v.
-JOHNSON GOMPU, et al.

-and the BOARD OF GENERAL APPEALS, Appellees.
+JOHNSON GOMPU, et al. and the BOARD OF GENERAL APPEALS, Appellees.

-MOTION TO DISMISS AN APPEAL FROM THE CIRCUIT COURT FOR THE

-SIXTH JUDICIAL CIRCUIT, MONTSERRADO COUNTY.
+MOTION TO DISMISS AN APPEAL FROM THE CIRCUIT COURT FOR THE SIXTH JUDICIAL CIRCUIT, MONTSERRADO COUNTY.

 Heard: May 10, 1982.
 Decided: July 9, 1982.

-For a real property offered as security to be sufficiently described within the meaning of the statute, the number of the plots and the metes and bounds of the particular lot must be shown in the affidavit.

-2. Affidavits are not required in motions or allegations involving issues of law; but where issues of facts are involved, affidavits are required.

-The certificate from the Ministry of Finance which accompanies an appeal bond is only to show the ownership and value of the property offered and is not part of the affidavit of sureties.
+- For a real property offered as security to be sufficiently described within the meaning of the statute, the number of the plots and the metes and bounds of the particular lot must be shown in the affidavit. - Affidavits are not required in motions or allegations involving issues of law; but where issues of facts are involved, affidavits are required. - The certificate from the Ministry of Finance which accompanies an appeal bond is only to show the ownership and value of the property offered and is not part of the affidavit of sureties.

-Appellant Standard Stationery Stores appealed from a final judgment of the Civil Law the Board of General Appeals.
+Appellant Standard Stationery Stores appealed from a final judgment of the Civil Law Court of the Sixth Judicial Circuit, Montserrado County, affirming the decision of the Board of General Appeals.
 Appellees moved to dismiss the appeal on grounds that the affidavit of sureties did not contain the metes and bounds of the property and that the notice of the completion of the appeal was not served on appellees within the statutory time.
 The appellees also argued that the affidavit accompanying appellant's resistance to the motion to dismiss was not verified.